 Kicheche Bush Camp is located in the Maasai Mara, within the prime wildlife area of the Olare Motorogi Conservancy which borders the Reserve.
 Guest numbers are strictly limited, giving you incomparable game viewing, without the crowds, right from your tent' s verandah.

-- ∞One of the most prime wildlife areas on Earth
+- One of the prime wildlife areas on the plant

-Kicheche’s Bush Camp is in Olare Motorogi, the first private conservancy in the Maasai Mara eco-system.
+Kicheche Bush Camp is in Olare Motorogi, the first private conservancy in the Maasai Mara eco-system.
 Not only does it offer outstanding wildlife viewing, it's also a haven from the overcrowding that can occur within the reserve, particularly during the Great Migration.
 The Conservancy is a ground-breaking venture between the local Maasai landowners and a few small eco-camps, such as Kicheche Bush Camp.
-NB: Kicheche Bush Camp is closed in April & May.

-Bush Camp only has six spacious, luxury tents, fully insect-proof, each with an en-suite bathroom and a flushing toilet, running cold water and hot safari showers.
+Kicheche Bush Camp only has six spacious, luxury tents.
+All are fully insect-proof, have en-suite bathrooms and a flushing toilet, running cold water and hot safari showers.
 There's 24-hour solar power provided to your tent and at night safari lanterns create a nostalgic, romantic atmosphere.
 The tents all sleep two people, although one can be converted to a triple for families.